Why Does My Cat Sleep in My Bed with Me? Cat Sleeping Behavior Explained

 While these may not be super surprising to you upon reflection, it's worth looking at each one individually to understand why your cat thinks of your bed as their own cat bed and values close contact with you and your bedmates.

-First, your cats probably like to sleep next to you in bed because it makes them feel safer at night, having you, their cat parent, right there next to them!
+First, your cats probably like to sleep next to you in bed because it has them feeling relaxed and safer at night, having you, their cat parent, right there next to them!
 That makes a lot of sense.
 It's a little like a small child crawling into bed with their parents in the middle of the night.
 In this way, you're an extra layer of defense against any potential predators in the night.
 Thankfully, unless you're sleeping in the jungle, you're not likely to have too many of those!

 The "territory" reason your cats sleep with you might be a little more foreign to us as humans.
 If the bedroom doors is open, your cat is likely to take advantage of it.
 Here's how an expert puts it: